1newstar/OracleScripts/Docs/DocsReadMe.rst

 ------------------

 9iRestore
-    A document that details how to revert an 11g database in the Azure cloud (aka *fog*), running on Windows, back to a 9i database running on Solaris, and not in the cloud.
+    A document that details how to revert an 11g database in the Azure cloud (aka The *Fog*), running on Windows, back to a 9i database running on Solaris, and not in the cloud.

 DatabaseHandover
     Handover document for when my contract expires and some other victim has to take on my work.

+00 Using DBCA to Build Initial Databases
+    Using Oracle's DBCA to build an initial blank database ready to be upgraded to a full sized UV database.

+01 Building UV Databases
+    Upgrading a blank DBCA created database with various scripts, to resemble a full sized UV database, ready for importing of the data.

 RMANRestore
     How to restore an RMAN backup, taken on one server, to a new database on another server (or a compatible kind) using 11g RMAN.
 Also details how to identify the files required - given RMAN's interesting naming style!
 Basically, this is a &how to determine if your backups can be restored* document for DBAs.